freeverseio/LAOS-roadmap/README.md

 To achieve this, we will develop a **LAOS ownership pallet** based on the [nfts pallet](https://github.com/paritytech/substrate/tree/master/frame/nfts) and integrate it into the ownership chain.
 Additionally, we will develop a **LAOS evolution pallet** and integrate it into the evolution chain.
 This will allow the creation and evolution of collections.

 - development of LAOS ownership pallet based on [nfts pallet](https://github.com/paritytech/substrate/tree/master/frame/nfts)
-- [ownChain] integration LAOS ownership pallet
+- [OwnChain] integration LAOS ownership pallet
 - development of LAOS evolution pallet
-- [evoChain] integration of LAOS evolution pallet
+- [EvoChain] integration of LAOS evolution pallet

 ### Deliverable 2:
 This deliverable will focus on the development of the necessary services to provide compatibility with the ERC721 standard.
 This will involve introducing the [LAOS ERC721 node](./erc721Capabilities/README.md), which will provide an Ethereum JSON-RPC API.
 As a result, Ethereum wallets such as Metamask, as well as ayn DApp already familiarized with EVM-compatible blockchains, will be able to interact with LAOS Assets.